KerryDRX/ENGG1340_Group66/README.md

 Whenever the system **shows a list of records** (it happens when users edit, show, search records or write records to file), it will output in such a format.
 The first line is the description of each item in one line of record. **Six items** are "*Serial Number*", "*Amount*", "*Income/Expenses*", "*Type*", "*Account*" and "*Date*".
 The following lines are the details of the records.
 Records in the list are sorted based on their dates and each record is attached with a serial number.
 The last line output tells users the **total net income** based on records of the list above (except when writing records to file).

 When checking **financial states**, the system output guidance message including five options.
 When users choose 1 or 3, the output format is "*yyyy-mm amount*".
 When users choose 2 or 4, the output format is "*yyyy amount*".
 When users choose 5, the output is a table.
-First column presents all types of expenses, second column shows the corresponding proportion (in %).
+First column presents all types of expenses, second column shows the corresponding proportion in % (round fractional part to two decimal places).

 Whenever outputting the **amount of money**, our system will round the fractional part to **two decimal places**.